incubazar/Incubazar-web/README.md

-# Incubazar - Trust-First Digital Incubator
+# Incubazar - We Connect Visionaries

+**We connect visionaries — and help them turn ideas into investments.**

-A comprehensive digital investment and incubation platform connecting early-stage startup founders with angel investors in India.
+A comprehensive platform connecting early-stage startup founders with angel investors in India.
 Built with regulatory compliance in mind, operating under Section 42 of the Companies Act 2013.

 ## 🚀 Features